This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Notes

-• The thickness of the batter can vary depending on your sourdough discard.
-If you’re using older discard that’s more runny, the batter will be thinner.
-If your discard is fairly fresh (just a day or two old), it tends to be thicker, and so will your batter.
-Either way is fine, just adjust with a splash of milk, if needed to get the consistency you like.
+Batter consistency: The thickness will vary depending on your sourdough discard.
+Older, runnier discard will make a thinner batter, while fresh discard (just a day or two old) tends to be thicker.
+Either is fine, just add a splash of milk if needed to reach your preferred consistency.

-• Cook the pancakes over medium heat so they have time to cook through without getting too dark on the outside.
-Flip when you see bubbles forming and the edges starting to look set.
+Cooking tips: Cook over medium heat to give the pancakes time to cook through without burning.
+Flip when bubbles form and the edges begin to set.

-• Leftover pancakes can be stored in the fridge for up to 3 days or frozen for longer storage.
-Reheat in a toaster, toaster oven, or microwave in short bursts.
+Storing leftovers: Pancakes will keep in the fridge for up to 3 days or can be frozen for longer storage.
+Reheat in a toaster, toaster oven, or microwave using short bursts.

-• Add-ins: Feel free to fold in extras like chopped walnuts, candied pecans, chocolate chips, or blueberries after mixing the batter.
-Just don’t overdo it, too many add-ins can weigh the pancakes down.
+Add-ins: Stir in chopped walnuts, candied pecans, chocolate chips, or blueberries after mixing the batter.
+Don’t go overboard, too many mix-ins can make the pancakes heavy.

 This recipe was adapted from my buttermilk banana pancakes